 Fortunately for you, this is when you wake up and realize it was all a bad dream.
 But it was real enough to make you decide to do something to prepare for an incident because, as you know, “it’s not a matter of if but when.’

-As you start to create an incident response plan, it may feel like starting at the end instead of the beginning.
+As you start to create a cyber attack incident response plan, it may feel like starting at the end instead of the beginning.
 But you’ll see that this is ok as long as you start somewhere.